alexandertrefz/essence/packages/client/README.md

 There is no build step and no artifact to manage.
 The whole Module graph is compiled in memory, the bundle is written under the hash of every source it was compiled from, and a second load of unchanged sources reuses that file — so the Program inside it is evaluated once.

-The cache lives in the platform's own cache directory; `ESSENCE_CLIENT_CACHE` moves it.
+The cache lives in the platform's own cache directory: `$XDG_CACHE_HOME/essence/client` where that is set, `~/Library/Caches/essence/client` on macOS, `%LOCALAPPDATA%\essence\client\Cache` on Windows, and `~/.cache/essence/client` otherwise. `ESSENCE_CLIENT_CACHE` moves it, and `loadModule`'s `cacheDirectory` option overrides both — for a host that wants its compiled bundles to travel with its own build output.

 Source that does not compile throws an `EssenceCompileError` whose message is the report `esc` prints: the excerpt, the underline, the Notes and the Helps,